PENGZhaoqing/pengzhaoqing.github.io/README.md

 1. Fork to your github, and then change the name of project to your name like `your_name.github.io`

 2. And here you go, your personal blog is already done !!!!!!!
+Try to visit `https://your_name.github.io`

 And Don't forget to change your personal info: Replace the personal info in  `_config.yml` and configure the data in `_data/` files, that's all !!!!
 Pretty easy ~

 ## Customization

-If you want to custom this blog, please install and config the jekyll in your local environment.
+If you want to custom this blog, please install and config the follwings in your local environment.

 * Gem
 * Bundle(probably)
+* Jekyll
+* Ruby

+Fork this first, excuete:

 ```
 git clone https://github.com/your_github_username/your_name.github.io
+jekyll server
 ```
+And visist `localhost:4000` in your browser, your personal blog is always there!!!